speedcontrol/nodecg-speedcontrol/READMES/API.md

 #### `> nodecg.Replicant('timer', 'nodecg-speedcontrol')`

-An object with data on the current status of the timer, updated every 100ms.
+An object with data on the current status of the timer.

 The default object state:
 ```